ioana-goga/serverless-udacity-final/README.md

 ```

 - `UpdateProject` - updates a project item created by a current user.
+The identifier of an project that should be updated is passed as a URL path parameter.
+The identifier of a project is the project creation date.

-It receives an object that contains three fields that can be updated in a project item:
+It receives an object that contains two fields that can be updated in a project:

 ```json
 {